ava-labs/avalanchego/README.md

 #### Adding the APT Repository

-If you have already added the APT repository, you do not need to add it again.
+If you already have the APT repository added, you do not need to add it again.

 To add the repository on Ubuntu 18.04 (Bionic), run: